Amazing Crow Tattoos and Their Unique Meanings

 The Other Side of the Crow

-Although the crow has received the distinction of being a dark, ominous, and mystical bird, it also does represent many positive features that usually get second billing to its evil side.
+Although the crow has received the distinction of being a dark, ominous, and mystical bird, that can be said even for raven tattoo meanings it also does represent many positive features that usually get second billing to its evil side.

 Interpreting the Symbol of the Crow